Tulip-0333/docs/en-GB/api/overview.md

 ## Arrays

 Often in the API responses you will encounter JSON arrays.
 They are particular: if they are empty, they are `null`.
 This is due to Go's slices, because they are always `nil`-lable.
-If you think this is a problem, hit me at the GitHub issue tracker provided before.
+If you think this is a problem for your purpose, hit me at the GitHub issue tracker provided before.

 ## Response codes

 The HTTP response codes will always be the same as the internal `code` of the response, if any.
 If you require requests to be always 200, pass `pls200` in the GET parameters.
 (This will only be overridden by 500 errors and 404 errors for non-existing methods).

+As already mentioned before, `404`s in the API are used, apart from when a method is missing, also when a specified resource is not found in the database.
+Because of the fact that they're only second to `200`s when it comes to the most common response codes, they are often omitted in the requests documentation.

+Generally speaking, though, requests that return multiple results will return an empty array ([`null`](#arrays)), and those that only return one will return a 404 if the requested element is not found.

 ## Response JSON fields